 According to the most recent Open Doors Report of the Institute of International Education, 1,928 Ukrainian students went to the U.S. to study in 2017-2018, which is 6.1 percent more than in 2016-2017.
-49 percent of Ukrainians studying in the U.S. pursue bachelor degrees, 33 percent enroll in master's programs, 12.5 percent take optional practical training, and 5.5 percent go for non-degree programs.
+Of these, 49 percent of Ukrainians studying in the U.S. pursue bachelor’s degrees, 33 percent enroll in master's programs, 12.5 percent take optional practical training, and 5.5 percent elect non-degree programs.

 The most popular destinations for prospective students are the U.S., followed by Canada, the U.K, and Western Europe.
 When selecting a country, Ukrainians base their decisions on a country's reputation for helping a student with career preparation and the strength of a country's overall education system.
 When comparing schools, prospective students consider first the quality and then the cost of tuition.
-The most popular programs for Ukrainians are Master's Degrees, English courses, and Bachelor Degrees.
+The most popular programs for Ukrainians are master’s degrees, English courses, and bachelor’s degrees.
 Due to a limited number of high-quality business education programs in Ukraine, business administration is the number one field of study for Ukrainian international students.
-Regarding competition for U.S. universities, according to agents, Canada is the U.S.' primary competitor in recruiting Ukrainians to study in primary and higher education programs, whereas the U.K. is the major competitor for language schools and programs.
+Regarding competition for U.S. universities, according to agents, Canada is the main competitor for the U.S. in recruiting Ukrainians to study in primary and higher education programs, with the U.K. the major competitor for language schools and programs.

 There are many recruiting agents in Ukraine and numerous small agencies dominate the market.
 Most agents concentrate their efforts on serving students who plan to use their parent's income or personal savings to pay for their education.

 There are no educational trade events on a national level in Ukraine.
 The educational companies organize their own fairs and invite international schools to participate.
 Usually these fairs take place in October and February.